chestercodes/chester.codes/content/posts/034-2020-12-29-fable-aws-amplify/post.md

 ![amplify add auth](amplify-add-auth.jpg)

-When the add command has finished the project enters a new unpublished state.
+When the add command has finished, the project enters a new unpublished state.
 The changes required to create all of the `auth` resources are present in the `amplify` directory but no change has taken place in AWS.
 The changes can then be inspected locally, and if necessary removed, without potentially breaking anything external of the repository.
 If the changes are satisfactory then the resources can be created with:

 ```
 amplify push